 Common Types Of Meat Used In Japanese Cooking

-The Japanese aren’t shy to admit their love for seafood, and this love is reflected clearly in the country’s cuisine.
+The Japanese aren’t shy to admit their love for seafood, and this love is reflected clearly in the country’s cuisine and many renowned Japanese cookbooks.

 In addition to dishes with fresh, raw fishes like sushi or sashimi, Japan also has a bundle of delicious seafood recipes.
 Some of the more known ones are buri daikon – yellowtail fish simmered with daikon radish, sanma no nitsuke – braised mackerel pike.